 "Look!
 We got people from Italy, and Spain, and places like that."
-Thank God for the Americans who are bringing "democracy" to those countries that most need it.
-The Glenimal/General Stanley McChrystal's biggest delusion was to believe that he could win the war for the Rolling Stone cover against Lady Gaga.
-Tilda Swinton says "Look, the Emperor is naked!" but the Yankees never learn.
-What's next?
-Iran?
-Syria?
+Thank God for the Americans who are bringing "democracy" to countries in need.
+The Glenimal/General Stanley McChrystal's biggest delusion was to believe he could win the war for the Rolling Stone cover against Lady Gaga.
+Tilda Swinton mentions that the Emperor is naked, but the Yankees never learn.
+Brace yourself for new "deals" in Iran, Syria, Yemen.

 Whenever Brad Pitt feels the urge to scratch his character actor itch - especially aligned with attempts at comedy - all cinematic hell breaks loose.
 Crooked eyebrows, jutting jaws, 'funny' walks and 'hilarious' voices do not make comedy gold, especially as these tics are wildly inconsistent.
 It's telling that his best recent role was as the handsome cipher in World War Z. (And tell Clooney while you're at it.)